nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The implementation of this request feature is also done in an OOP fashion, where the request logic is abstracted out in a `Request` class and then inherited by subclasses which represent the different HTTP request methods.

-**Ui**
+**UI**

-The Ui of imPoster was evolved to be slightly more complex than that of the original address book.
+The UI of imPoster was evolved to be slightly more complex than that of the original address book.
 This is because due to the nature of our application (which involved the receiving of API responses), we needed a much larger result display that was able to show more information.

 As none of our team members had any experience with JavaFX prior to this module, tampering around with the Ui required significant effort.
 The Ui also had to be frequently revisited as we continued with other aspects of implementation for our project.
 For example, when the request feature was being worked on, a GIF had to be shown to the user to indicate an API call in-progress, along with a GIF that accompanied error messages.
 On top of that, additional prettifying of JSON responses also had to be done for information to be shown neatly to the users.
 To prevent cluttering of the result display, several information were also chosen to be displayed as smaller neat tags at the top of the result display panel.